Some Healthy Food Fun: The Wanderlust Food Diaries (of a chronic daydreamer)

 fresh organic parsley

-any other organic veggies of choice such as zuchinni
+any other organic veggies of your choice

 skewers soaked